smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-views-and-controllers.md

 ## Proposed solution

-This proposal is about adding views and view controllers to the SDL library which should be used by the `SDLApplication` (see #448).
+This proposal is about adding views and view controllers to the SDL library which should be used by the `SDLApplication` (see [SDL 0156](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0156-high-level-interface-foundation.md)).
 With view controllers app developers can separate and structure the SDL related code.

 ### View Controller lifecycle